Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Create-and-Assign-Custom-RBAC-Roles.md

 This code will assign your new `Reader-Support-Tickets` role to a group named `Contoso Reader and Support Tickets`.
 In order to assign the `Reader-Support-Tickets` role to the group, you need to use the groups objectID which can be located in Azure Active Directory.

->IMPORTANT: Due to how the module works, you must prefix your group name with the location at which it has been saved.
+>**IMPORTANT**: Due to how the module works, you must prefix your group name with the location at which it has been saved.
 In our example this would be `"[CONTOSO]"`.
 If we had saved our role at the `es_landing_zones` scope then we would use a prefix of `"[CONTOSO-LANDING-ZONES]"`

 ### `lib/archetype_extension_es_landing_zones.tmpl.json`